greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : Benjamin Wittes, confidant of ex-FBI Director James Comey and editor in chief of Lawfare, contacts *New York Times* reporter Mike Schmidt to leak conversations he'd had with Comey as FBI Director that are critical of President Trump.

 May 16, 2017:
 : *New York Times* publishes leaked account of FBI memoranda recorded by former FBI Director James Comey.
-Comey later acknowledges engineering the leak of the FBI material through his friend, Columbia Law School professor Daniel Richman, to spur appointment of special counsel to investigate President Trump.<br>Trump reportedly interviews, but passes over, former FBI Director Robert Mueller for position of FBI Director.
+Comey later acknowledges engineering the leak of the FBI material through his friend, Columbia Law School professor Daniel Richman, to spur appointment of special counsel to investigate President Trump.<br />Trump reportedly interviews, but passes over, former FBI Director Robert Mueller for position of FBI Director.

 May 17, 2017:
 : Deputy Attorney General Rod Rosenstein appoints Mueller as Special Counsel for the Russia-Trump probe.